BerkeleyLab/Marble-Mini/README.md

 Note: U1 is compatible with XC7A35T through XC7A200T; need XC7A75T or larger
 to get all User I/O of dual-LPC-FMC

+## Generating artifacts for manufacturing

+This includes Gerbers and BoM files.
+See manufacturing.sh.

 ## Xilinx constraint file

 We have a somewhat specialized tool for creating an xdc file for this board,